Novotel London West

 Bathrooms are consistent in size across the Superior and Executive levels with light décor across all room types with walk in showers, toilet basin unit and own brand toiletries.
 Novotel hotels bathroom product is consistent across the group and would likely be considered functional rather than luxury.

-The AROMA is the main hotel restaurant serving buffet breakfast, lunch and dinner.
+Restaurants: The AROMA is the main hotel restaurant serving buffet breakfast, lunch and dinner.
 Located off the lobby on the first floor this contemporary cream and dark brown space can seat 175 in a mix of table and booth sizes.
 With no walls or partitions, it offers no private areas or rooms and although tables can be reserved, they would not be suitable or appropriate for dinner meetings where privacy is required.
 Delegates attending smaller meetings tend to have reserved tables for a more informal lunch in this public space.
 The Aroma is very much a central point of the hotel due to its position and size.

 For private breakfasts, lunches or dinner meetings of up to 160, the Bourgogne meeting room is located behind the Aroma Restaurant and can only be accesses via the restaurant or via the Cognac meeting room.